Hatchet2k4/TetraNet/README.md

 # TetraNet
-A multiplayer tetris game in Godot.
+A multiplayer tetris game, made in Godot.
 Entry for Backdrop Build V3.